dukenewt/Levels/ROADMAP.md

 - [ ] **Data Backup/Restore:** Add manual export/import functionality for user data peace of mind.

 ### Advanced RPG Mechanics
-- [ ] **Skill-Specific Unlocks:** Have different skills (e.g., Organization, Focus) unlock unique tools like project templates or a deep work timer.
+- [x] **Skill-Specific Unlocks:** Have different skills (e.g., Organization, Focus) unlock unique tools like project templates or a deep work timer.
-- [ ] **Adaptive Interface:** The UI could evolve and show more advanced features as a user completes more tasks and levels up.
+- [x] **Adaptive Interface:** The UI could evolve and show more advanced features as a user completes more tasks and levels up.
 - [ ] **Achievements:** A dedicated system for rewarding milestones and special accomplishments.

 ### Social & Community Features
 - [ ] **Shared Templates:** Allow high-level users to share their custom task/project templates with the community.
 - [ ] **Mentorship:** Potentially allow expert users to provide guidance or tips to new users.

+[Previous detailed implementation roadmap archived...]
+-->